People

 The same analysis can be performed for Daily KEDE values.

-Along with the capability of a developer, it's important to also analyze the waste they removed across different projects.
-The diagram below presents a stacked bar chart that shows how waste removed by a developer is distributed across different projects.
+Along with the capability of a developer, it's important to also analyze the rework they did across different projects.
+The diagram presents a stacked bar chart that shows how rework for a developer is distributed across different projects.

-The x-axis shows the week dates and the y-axis shows the amount of waste removed per week.
-Each bar represents the weekly waste removed by the selected developer, which is further divided into boxes.
-Each box corresponds to the fraction of weekly waste removed by the developer for a particular project.
+The x-axis shows the week dates and the y-axis shows the amount of bits of information lost per week.
+Lost information represents the knowledge that was initially perceived to be gained but turned out to be incorrect or misleading.
+Information loss rate is the ratio of lost information to the total perceived missing information.
+These metrics align with a knowledge-centric standpoint, where the focus is on the efficient use and management of knowledge.
+Each bar represents the bits lost per week by the selected developer, which is further divided into boxes.
+Each box corresponds to the fraction of bits lost per week by the developer for a particular project.
 The color of each box represents a different project.
-This way, we have a clear visualization of how much waste the developer removed for each project during the selected time period.
+This way, we have a clear visualization of how much bits of information the developer replaced for each project during the selected time period.

 Weekly happiness for a developer is a crucial metric that helps organizations ensure that their team remains happy and productive.
 At KEDEHub, we use a rigorous process to calculate this metric.